ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 ## How to speak up and tell the truth?

-## Tell the truth or atleast not lie.
+### Tell the truth or atleast not lie.

 Philosophy is not mathematics.
 There are no hard rules let's assume their is.

 You have have to hide facts from let's say kids, that is okay.
 But don't lie.

-### Speak your mind and always tell the truth

-### Tell it fast
+### Tell it fast and Tell it fully
 Be precise in your speech.

-### Tell it fully
+If you are good at articulations, you should articulate for someone else specially with the person you are having the argument.
+The goal is to get to the truth and understanding, and not to win.

 ### Do not do things that you hate
 ### Act so that you can tell the truth about how you act

 Live by the truth.
 Listen to your consons.

 ### Express your intend properly.

 Be polite.
 Don't try to humilate.

 By framing make sure your express the intend of solving the problem else your speaking truth will backfire.

-If you are good at articulations, you should articulate for someone else specially with the person you are having the argument.
-The goal is to get to the truth and understanding, and not to win.